consensus-shipyard/mir/pkg/blockchain/README.md

 4. When it receives a VerifyBlocksRequest event, it must verify that the given chain is valid at an application level and respond with a VerifyBlocksResponse event.
    Whether or not the blocks link together correctly is verified by the BCM.

-An example of such an application is the (lcc-chat-app)[link] that is in the samples directory.
+An example of such an application is the [Blockchain Chat App](../../samples/blockchain-chat/) that is in the samples directory.
 As the name implies, it implements a simple chat application.

 [Note - different end]